 Designed by the same architect (Gideon Shryock) as Kentucky’s Old State Capitol, the 1835 Greek Revival home of Orlando Brown includes a double parlor room interior and central hall for public viewing.
 Many portraits and paintings can be seen in the home along with the home’s original furniture.

-New for 2019, this permanent installation illustrates how the enslaved people who worked in the Liberty Hall kitchen combined hard labor and special skills to create meals for the Brown family.
+This permanent installation illustrates how the enslaved people who worked in the Liberty Hall kitchen combined hard labor and special skills to create meals for the Brown family.
 Staged to interpret preparation of a breakfast served to President James Monroe in 1819, the kitchen reflects the Browns’ upper-class lifestyle—and the enslaved women and men who made it possible.
 Images and interactive elements encourage visitors to explore the intersection of slavery and foodways in early 19th century Kentucky.
 The exhibit is accessed only through a guided tour.

 Kentucky Made: Decorative Arts from the Liberty Hall Collection, Ongoing